 After reading more about this phenomenon, I discovered that there is some science behind it.
 Something called the ultradian rhythm dictates that you can expect about 90 minutes of high-frequency brain activity before your concentration starts to wane.
 At this point, you should take a break.

 Since this epiphany, I have broken down my working days into four sessions of 90 minutes, strictly adhered to using a timer, with at least a half-hour break between each.
 And the results have been incredible.
 While cutting my working hours down by about 40%, I have been getting a lot more done at the same time.
 It really works.
 And the extra time liberated by this approach allows me to devote energy to other passions in life.

-3. Take time out from the screen
+4. Take regular time out from the screen

 When you do take breaks from work at home, try to get away from your computer screen as much as you can.
 If you work for 90 minutes but then faff around on social media for half an hour, it still saps your brain energy and you won’t see the benefit of recharging.

 I try to take regular walks throughout the day.
 It helps me to stay active and restores my mental energy.
 It doesn’t always need to be a walk, though.
 Read a book, paint, do some yoga, learn to play a musical instrument – whatever works for you.
 Just get away from that screen for a while.

 5. Match the music to the task

 One undeniable benefit of working from home is the freedom to create your own working soundtrack.
 There isn’t anybody around to frown or raise an eyebrow if you stick some tunes on.

 I have found that when working from home, different tasks call for different backing music.
 While I like listening to current affairs talk shows on the radio, they can become very distracting if I need to concentrate intensely on research or writing.
 However, they’re great if I’m doing menial admin tasks like expenses.